holidaycheck/tech-blog/_posts/2017-06-02-jslang-meetup-async-await.markdown

 had trouble writing asynchronous tests?
 Do [this kata][kata] and practice even more!

 ## How we did it
 We were twelve people at the event.
-And a quick show-hands and we all agreed on setting up two mobs and solve the problem by [mob-programming].
+After a quick show-hands we all agreed on setting up two mobs and solve the problem by [mob-programming].
 We had two mobs of 6 people each.
 Thanks to [Chris Neuroth][chris] who facilitated the mob-programming for us.
 The most important rule I took away from it was, that the one sitting at the keyboard should not act unless told to.

 Both teams solved the first task, which was to implement the kata by using promises.
 This was the first step in order to get familiar with the kata and also to feel the pain of using promises and test them properly.
-Every team also had the ambition to write good tests, and boy they did.
+Every team had the ambition to write good tests, and boy they did.
 This took about one hour.
 After that we took a five minutes break and did some physical activity, playing table tennis.
 The table tennis challenge was that we had to pass on one of the four rackets to the person who had none, while running around the table.
 Back to the kata, the next step was to move the tests to use async+await keywords, which mostly replaces promises